 We strongly recommend all patrons arrive in their seats 10 to 15 minutes before curtain time.
 Production companies reserve the right to restrict access to the seating areas after the show begins.
 Patrons arriving past show time may be asked to wait in the lobby for a pre-determined period of time until granted entry into the theatre without disturbing other patrons and performers.
 The hold is at the sole discretion of the resident company or promoter and varies on a show-by-show basis.

-Should significant or threatening weather occur during a performance, patrons will be instructed by Civic Center staff to take necessary precautions.
+Should significant or threatening weather occur during a performance, patrons will be instructed by CCF staff to take necessary precautions.

 The Civic Center is a smoke-free facility.
 As of January 22, 2016, all areas around the Civic Center, including the front plaza, side stairways, and Bicentennial Park are smoke-free, per City Ordinance No. 25-294, which prohibits smoking on City property.
 Smoking will be permitted only on the perimeter sidewalk areas along Couch and Colcord Drives and Walker Avenue.
 Cigarette receptacles are located along these sidewalk areas.

 The Rose State College campus is a smoke-free campus, therefore smoking at the Hudiburg Chevrolet Center is not permitted.